MDecker-MobileComputing/Ionic_KilometerUmrechnung/README.md

 <br>

-Simple app with [Ionic 5](https://ionicframework.com) to convert a value in Kilometers into different types of miles.
+Simple app with [Ionic](https://ionicframework.com) to convert a value in Kilometers into different types of miles.

 <br>